Sounders get close, but not in the back of the net in loss to rival Timbers

 A reported 27,248 people showed up for the opening match, which set a NWSL attendance record.
 Striker Megan Rapinoe had a brace in the Reign’s 2-1 win.

-Seattle is off until it hosts the Minnesota United FC on Sept.
+Seattle is off until it hosts Minnesota United FC on Sept.
 11 at Lumen Field.
 Sounders midfielders Cristian Roldan (USMNT), Alex Roldan (El Salvador) and Ruidiaz (Peru) will participate in World Cup qualifying matches for their respective national teams beginning Sept.
 2.

 NOTE: Brazilian striker Leo Chu was introduced to the Sounders faithful before kickoff on Sunday.
 The 21-year-old was given his No. 23 green jersey and is expected to join training once he clears MLS safety protocols for COVID-19.